Vyral/mark-ramey/_posts/2021-04-28-how-does-the-knock-home-swap-program-work.md

 **Let’s review the advantages:&nbsp;**

 * The ability to buy your new home before selling your current one
-* Knock will advance up to $25,000 to go toward repairs and updates to get home in top shape
+* Knock will advance up to $25,000 to go toward repairs and updates to get the home in top shape
-* 1 move means saving money on rent, closing costs, and hassle.
+* One move means saving money on rent, closing costs, and hassle

 If you’d like more information about the Knock Home Swap program, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.